 Step 2: Enable policies

 Melapress Security Login’s failed login policy forms part of the password and login policies.
 This security feature is designed to help you limit login attempts.
-To this end, you must first enable password & login security policies by navigating to Login Security> Login Security Policies.
+To this end, you must first enable password & login security policies by navigating to the plugin settings Login Security> Login Security Policies.
 Check the Enable password & login security policies checkbox, then scroll down to Enable Failed Login Policies and check the checkbox.

 Step 3: Configure your failed login policy